SSWConsulting/SSW.Rules.Content/rules/how-to-add-a-group-for-all-staff-who-answer-live-chats/rule.md

 Specify how incoming chat requests are sent to agents with Chat Routing settings.
 There are two options for how incoming chats are sent to your agents:

-* **Broadcast** : All agents get notified of all relevant chats, and the agent has to click on Serve Request to start serving the chat.
-This is the default setting.
+* **Broadcast** - All agents get notified of all relevant chats, and the agent has to click on Serve Request to start serving the chat.
+This is the default setting
-* **Assigned** : Chats are evenly assigned amongst online agents, such that only one agent is notified of each incoming chat at any time.
+* **Assigned** - Chats are evenly assigned amongst online agents, such that only one agent is notified of each incoming chat at any time

 <!--endintro-->